Dance on My Grave: Plot

 Hal is a sixteen-year-old with a fascination with death and is unsure of his plans for the future.
 On a boating trip he accidentally capsizes, but is rescued by Barry Gorman, who takes him to his home to dry off.
 Hal quickly falls in love with Barry, seeing him as a person that brings direction and enjoyment into his life.

 Barry invites him to work at his family's music store, as well as to trips to the movie theater and motorcycle riding.
 Barry brings up Hal's interest in death, telling him that one should confront death by laughing at it.
 He makes Hal agree to an oath that whichever one of them shall die first, the other shall dance on his grave.
 Though confused, Hal agrees to the oath and kisses Barry.
 Their relationship becomes intimate.

 One day, Hal catches Barry flirting with a girl, Kari.
-He confronts Barry, to which he replies that whatever relationship Hal assumed was between them was over.
+He confronts Barry, who replies that whatever relationship Hal assumed was between them was over.
 Pressed further, Barry says that Hal wanted too much from him and that he was bored.
 Hal leaves angrily.
 He later learns that Barry had died in a motorcycle accident after he chased after him.

 Distraught by Barry's death, Hal feels the urge to see Barry's body.
 Kari helps him sneak into the morgue, where the sight of the body reminds Hal of his oath.
 The first time he visits Barry's grave, he is overcome by anger and is unable to dance on his grave.
 Kari explains to Hal that the reason for his anger was that he over-depended on Barry for excitement; he preferred the idea of Barry rather than who he was.
 Hal returns to Barry's grave and dances on it, but is caught by a police officer and charged for the crime of damaging a grave.

 A social worker tries to get Hal to explain himself so he won't be charged heavily in court.
 Hal initially refuses to talk, but later writes a full account of his relationship with Barry and submits it to the court.
 He is not charged with a crime.
 Hal decides to continue his education in order to let things settle.
 He promises to move on with his life, to not let his past control his future.